Chicago Police Department: Jon Burge torture allegations

 Since the early 1980s, official investigations have responded to numerous allegations against former Commander Jon Burge, who has been accused of abusing more than two-hundred mostly African-American men from 1972 to 1991 in order to coerce confessions to crimes.
 Alleged victims claimed that Burge and his crew of detectives had them beaten, suffocated, burned, and treated with electric shock.
 In 1993, Burge was fired from the department, and collected his police pension until his death in 2018.
 In summer 2006, special prosecutors completing a four-year investigation concluded that they had enough evidence to prove crimes against Burge and others, but "regrettably" could not bring charges because the statute of limitations had passed.
 In January 2008, the City Council approved a $19.8 million settlement with four men who claimed abuse by Burge and his men.

 In October 2008, Patrick J. Fitzgerald, United States Attorney for the Northern District of Illinois, had Burge arrested on charges of obstruction of justice and perjury in relation to a civil suit regarding the torture allegations against him.
 Burge was eventually convicted on all counts on June 28, 2010, and was sentenced to four and one-half years in federal prison on January 21, 2011.

 On May 6, 2015, Chicago City Council approved "reparations" of $5.5 million to victims of the torture, after spending $100 million in previous legal settlements.
 In addition, an apology was offered, and a promise to teach school children about these historical events.

-According to a 2020 study, torture was used against 125 black suspects (many of whom were found to be innocent) over the years 1972-1991.
+According to a 2020 study, torture was used against 125 black suspects (many of whom were found to be innocent) over the years 1972 to 1991.
 In 2009, the Illinois state government created the Illinois Torture Inquiry and Relief Commission to investigate torture by police.